Cloth Interactive Transformer for Virtual Try-On: Related Work

 \section{Related Work}

-\textbf{Virtual Try-On (VTON)}, as one of the most popular tasks within the fashion area, has been widely studied by the research community due to its great commercial profits and practical potential.
-Traditionally, this task was realized by computer graphic techniques, which build 3D models and render the output images via the precise control of geometric transformations or physical constraints~\cite{ehara2006texture,brouet2012design,chen2016synthesizing,guan2012drape,sekine2014virtual}.
-By using these 3D measurements or representations, these methods can generate great results for VTON, but the additional need for 3D scanning equipment, computation resource, and heavy labor cannot be ignored.
+\textbf{Virtual Try-On (VTON),} as one of the most popular tasks within the fashion area, has been widely studied by the research community due to its practical potential~\cite{fele2022c,cui2021dressing,bai2022single,ge2021disentangled,li2021toward,fincato2022transform}.
+Conventionally, this task was realized by computer graphic techniques, which build 3D models and render the output images via the precise control of geometric transformations or physical constraints~\cite{ehara2006texture,brouet2012design,chen2016synthesizing,guan2012drape,yuan2013mixed,sekhavat2016privacy}.
+By using 3D measurements or representations, these methods can generate promising results for VTON, but the additional requirements such as 3D scanning equipment, computation resources, and heavy labor are not negligible.